-Israel's ban on South African model follows apartheid playbook
+Israel's ban on South African model is straight from the apartheid playbook

 I now know that any person who has a different opinion to that of the state of Israel could be seen as a 'threat'", says South African model and celebrity, Shashi Naidoo, after receiving a 10-year ban from Israel when she tried to enter the West Bank to educate herself about Israel's occupation of Palestine.

 The idea for the trip materialised a month ago after Naidoo copied and pasted anti-Palestinian propaganda on her Instagram account to defend Israel's violent response to the Great Return March in the Gaza Strip.

 Following a massive backlash, Naidoo deleted the posts and issued an apology.
 On June 20, she announced her intention to educate herself about the reality of the Israeli occupation by going on a self-funded educational tour of the Occupied Palestinian Territories (OPT).

 Naidoo visited Palestinian refugee camps in Jordan on Tuesday, and then proceeded to the Allenby Border in Jordan to enter the occupied West Bank.
 After two hours of interrogation by Israeli security, and what Naidoo calls "mental warfare", she was denied entry and banned for a decade.